mozartfish/CS3505_Spreadsheet/README.md

 TO DO (Current Sprint)
 SERVER:
+-How to JSON serialize and deserialize in C++
+-Port Dependency Graph
+-Complete spreadsheet objects
+-Read in spreadsheet and settings from files

+Done:
 - Handshake (4 hrs)
 - Accept messages("recieved message ") (3 hrs)
 - send messages("hello") (2.5 hrs)